-In 2021, 1,915 children (under 18 years) were deported to third countries or transferred to another state under the Dublin Regulation.
+In 2022, 2,196 children (under 18 years) were deported to third countries or transferred to another state under the Dublin Regulation.
 These measures usually involve that children are taken into custody for a few hours on the day the transfer takes place.
-Furthermore, 1,572minors were returned to neighbouring countries after being refused entry on the territory, out of which 296 were registered as unaccompanied minors.
+Furthermore, 349 minors were returned to neighbouring countries after being refused entry on the territory, out of which 120 were unaccompanied by parents or legal guardians.
 The immediate returns (Zurückweisungen) or removals (Zurückschiebungen) are usually preceded by an arrest and a short-term apprehension.

 An activist from North Rhine-Westphalia further reported in an interview conducted at the end of 2019 that in some cases detained persons have entered the detention facility of Büren as adults (following an age assessment), but have left it as children, because they were found to be of minor age when travel documents were issued by the authorities of the country of origin.
 In one of these cases, a person detained as an adult was later found to be only 14 years old.
 The persons concerned were released from detention.
 Nevertheless, they remain registered as adults in the detention centre‘s statistics, which leads to the false impression that no minors have been detained, according to the interviewee.